 We made progress.
 And, yet I remained unsettled.
 What would the results be if we administered Land’s test today?
 Would there be substantial differences in schools remaining quite traditional, schools adding more opportunity for creative expression than existed when Land conducted his research, and schools fundamentally reimagining what education can be?
 And, would five-year-olds today, with the many shifts in our technologically advancing society, fare better, worse, or the same as the five-year-olds Land tested in 1968?

-I became enamored with the potential of quality early childhood learning to make a lifelong positive impact.
+I became enamored with the potential of a quality pre school for early childhood learning to make a lifelong positive impact.
 So many questions ran through my mind.

-Could educators and parents thoughtfully craft environments enabling children not only to maintain, but even to enhance, their innate high levels of creativity?
+Could preschool eden educators and parents thoughtfully craft environments enabling children not only to maintain, but even to enhance, their innate high levels of creativity?

 Could we embrace the early childhood years as a time to set a foundation strong enough to shield children from absorbing non-creative behavior later in life?